Whitney Osuigwe

 Whitney Osuigwe (/əˈsɪɡweɪ/ ə-SIG-way; born April 17, 2002) is an American tennis player.
+She has a career-high singles ranking of world No. 105 and a best doubles ranking of No. 115, achieved in August 2019 and 2024, respectively.

 In 2017, Osuigwe was the ITF Junior World Champion.
 She won the juniors 2017 French Open to become the first American to win the girls' singles event in Paris in 28 years.

 Personal life

 Osuigwe has been playing tennis at the IMG Academy since age six, where her father Desmond has been a teacher at the academy since 1997 and acts as her primary coach.
 Desmond is from Lagos in Nigeria and played professional tennis events at the ITF Futures level before coming to the United States to attend college.
 Whitney has an older brother named Deandre who is a college basketball player and a younger sister named Victoria who also plays tennis.

-Junior career
+Juniors

 In June 2017, Osuigwe climbed to No. 2 in the junior rankings by dominating the clay-court events in the previous six months.
 She started by reaching the semifinals at the Orange Bowl in December, and then won two Grade-1 clay-court tournaments in back-to-back weeks in February.
 Osuigwe capped off her dominance in this part of the season by winning the 2017 Junior French Open over fellow American Claire Liu.

-In doing so, she became the first American to win the girls' event since Jennifer Capriati in 1989, the fifth American champion overall, and the ninth youngest winner of the event at under 15 years and 2 months.
+In doing so, she became the first American to win the girls' event since Jennifer Capriati in 1989, the fifth American champion overall, and the ninth youngest winner of the event at 15 years and 2 months.
 This was also only the second time the final was contested between two Americans, with the other occurring in 1980.

-Osuigwe would go on to finish the season as the No.-1-ranked junior in the world, for which she was named the combined 2017 ITF Junior World Champion.
+Osuigwe would go on to finish the season as the number-one-ranked junior in the world, for which she was named the combined 2017 ITF Junior World Champion.
 Furthermore, she then won the Orange Bowl before the year came to a close.

 On August 12, 2018, Osuigwe won the USTA Girls 18s National Championships which earned her a wildcard entry into the main draw of the US Open.